“For me, working with Paul was an important step in getting the book deal I was looking for!”

-A Week to Focus, Create, and Grow as a Cartoonist.
+A RE-Bootcamp to Focus, Create, and Grow as a Cartoonist.

-Do you have the start of a graphic novel but feel stuck?
-Is there a story you’ve always wanted to tell using comics but haven’t known where to begin?
+Do you have the start of a graphic novel we workshopped but feel stuck?
+Is there a new story you’ve always wanted to tell using comics but haven’t known where to begin?
 Does your cartooning feel a little stale, and you’re ready to break through to the next level?

 Whether you are a beginning cartoonist or a seasoned pro, if you have an idea for a graphic novel that has been simmering, this workshop is for you.